lcrosvila/ai-music-detection/README.md

 ### Analyze dataset features

-You can perform feature analysis:
+You can perform feature analysis of the Essentia descriptors:

 ```bash
 python notebooks/feature_importance.ipynb